ltgarcian/Arabidopsis/README.md

 # Arabidopsis
-Here you can found the main step for mutant
+Here you can found the main step for mutant analysis 1.Mapping.
-1.Mapping.
 2.Discovery variants.